- Click the orange "Register" button on the race page you want to come to.

 This is a challenging obstacle where you swing from one rope to another until you get to the end of the obstacle.
 Your feet cannot touch the ground after the platform you start on and your feet must make it to the platform you finish on.
 If your feet touch the ground, you must start again at the beginning.

 This is a difficult grip-strength obstacle that claims the most Competitive Wristbands.
-The first half has climbing holds where you "campus" from one hold to the next.
-In the middle of the obstacle you transition to balls, cones and skulls hanging down and must swing from one to the next.
-You are only allowed to grab the colored holds; you cannot touch the wood structure they're attached to and you cannot only grab the bolt or strap the hanging holds are attached to.
-The second half is much more difficult and we find the easiest way to conquer it is by putting your hand on top of the holds where they hang from.
+The first half has climbing hold balls where you swing from one hold to the next.
+You are only allowed to grab the colored balls; you cannot touch the wood structure they're attached to and you cannot only grab the bolt or strap the hanging holds are attached to.
+We find the easiest way to conquer it is by putting your hand on top of the balls where they hang down.
 Your hand can touch this bolt on top but you cannot simply grab the bolts.
-You can use one lane or multiple lanes.
-To practice, work on your pull-ups and try one-handed pull-ups or at least hanging by only one hand and raising your feet up.
-Try hanging on a rope one-handed as well.
+You can use only one lane.

 You must flip any tire two times away from you, and two times back to where you started at for a total of 4 flips.